Gavin-Yinld/coMethy/README.md

 # How to Use

 ## Step 1.
 K-means clustering to divide the genomic with distinct methylation level
-`csmFinder` takes the methylation profile of input genomic loci in target methylomes.
+`coMethy` takes the methylation profile of input genomic loci in target methylomes.
 A numeric matrix is needed as input with each row denotes a genomic loci and each column denotes a sample.
 ```R
 library("coMethy")